sebcolla/Performance-Estimation-Problems-for-distributed-optimization/README.md

 This repository contains the codes used in my thesis:

-S. Colla, *Computer-Aided Analysis of Decentralized Optimization Methods*, UCLouvain, 2024.
+S. Colla, *Computer-Aided Analysis of Decentralized Optimization Methods*, PhD thesis, UCLouvain, 2024.
+[PDF](https://dial.uclouvain.be/pr/boreal/object/boreal:291924)

 It gather codes used in different paper: